MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-authentication.md

 During configuration, a default `administrator` account is created for R Server's DeployR.
 While this might be sufficient when trying out DeployR with a [one-box configuration](configurations.md#onebox) when everything is running within the trust boundary, it is not recommended with [enterprise-ready configurations](configurations.md#enterpriseready).

-**Set or change the password for the local administrator account**:

-If you want set or change the password after the configuration script has been run, you can do so in the administrator utility.
-[Learn more about setting the local administrator's password.](admin-utility.md)
+To set or change the password for the local administrator account after the configuration script has been run, [follow these steps](admin-utility.md#admin-password).

 <a name="ldap"></a>